John Ferguson Jr.

-John Ferguson Jr. (born July 7, 1967) is the current assistant general manager for the Arizona Coyotes of the National Hockey League (NHL).
+John Ferguson Jr. (born July 7, 1967) is the current assistant general manager for the Utah Mammoth of the National Hockey League (NHL).
 Ferguson previously served as the director of player personnel for the Boston Bruins and the general manager of their American Hockey League affiliate, the Providence Bruins.
 Ferguson previously was the vice president and general manager for the Toronto Maple Leafs from 2003 to 2008.

 Playing career

 Drafted by the Montreal Canadiens, the team with which his father had played every one of his NHL games, in the 12th round of the 1985 NHL Entry Draft, Ferguson played four professional seasons at the American Hockey League (AHL) level with the Canadiens and Senators organizations.
 He was alternate captain of the 1992 Fredericton Canadiens that won the AHL regular season championship.
 Ferguson was named the team's "unsung hero" in consecutive years (1991, 1992).

 He played his college hockey at Providence College, where he served as an assistant captain, was an Academic All-American and graduated magna cum laude with a degree in business administration in 1989.